tvkarthik05/Deploy-Simple-NLP-model-with-FastAPI/README.md

 ## Steps for running
 1. Run the "main.py" to start the api
 2. Go to browser and type "http://localhost:8000/docs".
-You will the docs page of FastAPI come up from where we can easily test our API
+You will see the docs page of FastAPI come up from where we can easily test our API

 ![docs](docs.PNG)